usnistgov/IFA/README.md

 ## Running the Software

 **You must install and run the NIST version of the IFC File Analyzer before running your own version.**
-- Go to the [IFC File Analyzer](https://www.nist.gov/services-resources/software/ifc-file-analyzer) to download the software
+- Click on Release to the right and download the zip file
-- Extract IFC-File-Analyzer.exe from the zip file and run it
+- Extract IFC-File-Analyzer.exe from the zip file, run it and process an IFC file
 - Some features are not available in the user-built version including tooltips and unzipping compressed IFC files.
 - Internally at NIST, IFA is built with [ActiveTcl 8.5.18 32-bit](https://www.activestate.com/products/tcl/) and the [Tcl Dev Kit](https://www.activestate.com/blog/tcl-dev-kit-now-open-source/) which is now an open source project.